egoist/tsup/docs/README.md

 If you set multiple entry files, each entry will get a corresponding `.map` file.

-If you want to inline sourcemap, you can try:
+If you want to inline sourcemaps, you can try:

 ```bash
 tsup index.ts --sourcemap inline